 Tinkerbell is 7.5”high.
 She was also made in both color and white bisque, and was introduced in 1959, the year after Peter.
 The white version was retired in 1965 (priced at $50); the color one continued until Peter was also retired (in 1970) and finished at $80.
 The example in the purple dress may be an artist’s proof.

 Here is Wendy who was actually the first of the Peter Pan characters, an open edition in 1957 originally priced at $35.
 Even a decade later (1967) she still sold for her issue price but jumped to $115 by 1979.
-Three years later (1982) Cybis almost doubled her price (to $225) and then she inexplicaby vanished from their lineup, not appearing at all in a 1988 price list although Michael was there at $295.
+Three years later (1982) Cybis almost doubled her price (to $225) and then she inexplicaby vanished from their lineup, not appearing at all in a 1988 price list although Michael was still there at $295.
 Then in the mid-1990s Wendy suddenly reappeared on Cybis’ price lists along with Michael, both at $395.

-Wendy has been produced in multiple special variations for dealer events during the 1970s and 1980s.
+Wendy was produced in multiple special variations for dealer events during the 1970s and 1980s.

 Betsey Bobbin (at right) was an issue of 300 for the Fall 1982 introductions event at Marks Gifts in Paramus, NJ.
 Her price was $295, an upcharge of $75 versus the price of the standard edition Wendy.
 Her dress is trimmed in pink and green and unlike the earlier Brielle Galleries event version shown below, Betsey’s bodice has only a single spray of flowers and her skirt is plain.
 Her green belt is accented with a pink rosebud and she carries a beribboned flower in her hand instead of a doll.
 The store’s newspaper advertisement describes this special issue as “Betsey Bobbin, a nursery rhyme favorite and Dorothy’s companion in the Land of Oz.”
 Betsey does not appear in the original Wizard of Oz story, however, but instead in a later book entitled Tik-Tok of Oz.
 Unlike Dorothy, Betsey does not return home but remains in Oz and is made a Princess.